On this post some of my favorite places on Tahoe’s West Shore in Summertime!

 I loved walking down this beach to see all the lovely lakefront homes.
 The rocks on this side of the lake beautiful, but very deep and hard to walk in!

-We enjoyed a few happy hours on the end of our dock and watching the pretty boats go by..
+Nothing like happy hour on the dock…watching the pretty boats go by..

 Some of my favorite musts when on Tahoe’s West Shore..